City budget

 Kelowna’s 2024 property tax increase remains well below the average increase being considered throughout the province .
 Unlike higher levels of government, the City has a legal obligation to not run a deficit.
 Maintaining its financial health is prioritized through a corporate priority of Active Financial Management.
 The 2024 Budget maintains the City’s commitment to keep the tax rate as low as possible by ensuring expenditures and revenues are closely aligned.

-The total 2024 preliminary budget is $562.7 million.
-Of that, the gross taxation demand is $190 million.
-Once budget carryovers are approved, and the financial plan is finalized in April, only approximately 25 per cent of the City’s 2024 operating and capital costs will come from annual taxation.
+The total 2024 final budget is $854.9 million.
+Of that, the gross taxation demand is $191 million and accounts for approximately 22 per cent of the City's 2024 operating and capital costs.
 This is in-line with the City’s commitment to seeking own source revenues and partnerships to fund services, reducing the burden on taxpayers.
 Other revenue sources include reserves, grants, and income from user fees including those from self-funding business units such as, Kelowna International Airport, the City’s water and wastewater utilities and solid waste operations.

 Public safety continues to be a top priority for the City and residents.
-In addition to new 2024 investments, which support public safety resources to keep up with pace and growth, this service area continues to be the City’s largest investment at 35% of the general operating budget.
+In addition to new 2024 investments, which support public safety resources to keep up with pace and growth, this service area continues to be the City’s largest investment at approximately one third of the general operating budget.

 To keep up with growth and development, the City is investing $20.2 million in transportation infrastructure projects, including $4.7 million in enhancing, maintaining, and expanding active transportation networks; $1 million to commence transportation upgrades in preparation of the redevelopment of the Parkinson Recreation Centre Park and $3.9 million for the rail trail to greenway expansion.